Pesticides and Groundwater

 TCEQ is the state lead agency for the protection of groundwater quality relative to pesticides.
 The Texas Department of Agriculture (TDA) is the state lead agency in the regulation of pesticide use and application, including the licensing of applicators who make pesticide applications in and around structures.

-The TCEQ Groundwater Planning and Assessment Team's pesticide staff are responsible for various aspects of groundwater protection from pesticides, including:
+The TCEQ Groundwater Planning and Assessment Team's pesticide staff are responsible for various aspects of groundwater protection from pesticides.

-The Agricultural Chemicals Subcommittee (ACS) is a Subcommittee of the Texas Groundwater Protection Committee (TGPC) that meets quarterly.
-The ACS provides support to the TGPC in matters concerning actual and potential pesticide and other agricultural chemical contamination of groundwater.
-Participants include government agencies, agricultural producer groups, environmental groups, the agricultural chemical industry, and other interested parties.
+The Agricultural Chemicals Task Force of the Groundwater Issues Subcommittee (GWI) provides support to the Texas Groundwater Protection Committee (TGPC) in matters concerning actual and potential pesticide and other agricultural chemical contamination of groundwater.
+Participants can include government agencies, agricultural producer groups, environmental groups, the agricultural chemical industry, and other interested parties.

-The TCEQ has compiled and maintains a database, the IPD, which contains pesticide groundwater monitoring data acquired from various agencies and other entities from across the state.
-The high cost of monitoring water quality state-wide has necessitated that groundwater data from all available sources be collected in one centralized location.
+The TCEQ has compiled and maintains a database, the Interagency Pesticide Database (IPD), which contains pesticide groundwater monitoring data acquired from various agencies and other entities from across the state.
 The data is primarily from non-commercial sites and not from facilities subject to the federal Resource Conservation and Recovery Act (RCRA).
 For further information, see the IPD Map and Draft IPD Report below, or e-mail firstname.lastname@example.org.

 (Help with PDF.)

-TCEQ staff are responsible for various monitoring activities related to pesticides in groundwater.
-Before monitoring begins each year, a groundwater monitoring plan is drafted.
-The following types of monitoring are performed, as needed:
+TCEQ staff conduct various monitoring activities related to pesticides in groundwater.
+Before monitoring begins each year, a groundwater monitoring plan is presented to and approved by the ACS.
+Various types of monitoring include:

 The data from the various pesticide groundwater monitoring activities is compiled and maintained in the IPD and reported to the U.S. Environmental Protection Agency under grant requirements.
 One useful tool has been immunoassay (IA) screening in conjunction with cooperative monitoring - a summary of this approach and how it can be useful in other programs is available.
 (PDF)